DarkBones/darkbones.dev/content/posts/explaining-rag/index.md

 This graph shows how words that are similar in meaning tend to get grouped together in this n-dimensional space.
 Modern embedders (like **BERT**) don't use single-word embeddings anymore, but generate *contextual embeddings*.

-This clustering of similar concepts in vector space is what makes embeddings so powerful.
-But early embedding models, like **Word2Vec**, had a major blindspot that modern models have worked hard to fix.
+The ability to group similar concepts in vector space makes embeddings powerful.
+However, early embedding models like *Word2Vec* had a significant limitation that modern models have addressed.

 #### Quick Tech Tangent